rahul240699/agent-debugger-and-visualizer/README.md

 1. Go to **[Builder](http://localhost:3000/builder)** from the home page.
 2. Click components from the left palette to drop them on the canvas.
 3. Drag handles to connect nodes in any topology (sequential, parallel, fan-in, fan-out).
+4. Optionally toggle **⏸** on any node to pause execution before it runs.
-4. Enter a research topic and click **Run →**.
+5. Enter a research topic and click **Run →**.
-5. The dashboard opens automatically and streams the execution in real time.
+6. The dashboard opens automatically and streams the execution in real time.
+7. Click **⬡ Builder** in the dashboard header to return — your full pipeline (nodes, edges, positions, pause-before toggles, topic) is automatically restored.

 The builder sends the full graph topology to the backend, so every edge you draw — including multiple parents feeding into one node — appears correctly in the DAG.

+### Canvas Persistence
+The Pipeline Builder auto-saves all canvas state (nodes, edges, topic, pause-before toggles) to `localStorage`.
+Navigating back via the dashboard's **Builder** link restores everything exactly.
+Opening the Builder page fresh always starts with an empty canvas.
+The **✕ Clear** button wipes saved state.

 ### Built-in Component Library